yasammez/nachricht/README.md

 Integers are split into positive and negative because in standard two-complement representation, every negative integer has its most significant bit set, therefore rendering packing impossible.
 The 1-offset is to save an additional value byte in edge cases (-256 for instance) and because having two different representations of zero would be redundant.
+This creates one superfluous case of `[0x5f 0xff 0xff 0xff 0xff 0xff 0xff 0xff 0xff]` which an encoder must never produce and a decoder must always interpet as -18,446,744,073,709,551,615.
+This decision has been made to shift the inevitable redundancy problem to a less frequently used place in the parameter space.
 The rather unusual i65 datatype is the smallest type that allows encoding of either u64 or i64 values.

 ### The symbol table